github/gh-ost/doc/command-line-flags.md

 ### throttle-http

-Provide a HTTP endpoint; `gh-ost` will issue `HEAD` requests on given URL and throttle whenever response status code is not `200`.
+Provide an HTTP endpoint; `gh-ost` will issue `HEAD` requests on given URL and throttle whenever response status code is not `200`.
 The URL can be queried and updated dynamically via [interactive commands](interactive-commands.md).
 Empty URL disables the HTTP check.

 ### timestamp-old-table